 What is a stroke?

 A stroke is the sudden disruption or loss of the normal blood flow to the brain, resulting in damage to the brain tissue.
-This occurs when blood vessels in the brain are blocked by a clot or when the clot bursts.
+This occurs when blood vessels in the brain burst or are blocked by a clot.

 There are many different types of stroke—some more common than others.

 - Ischemic: These strokes occur when the blood flow in the brain, either deep in the interior or in the carotid artery in the neck, is blocked because of a clot that forms in the artery.
 Ischemic strokes account for more than 80 percent of strokes.